 Dr. Hofstein received his PhD and Master of Science degrees in Life Sciences and Chemistry from the Weizmann Institute of Science in Rehovot, Israel.
 His Bachelor of Science degree in Chemistry and Physics from the Hebrew University in Jerusalem.

 Jason Locklin is Director, Global Value, Access & Policy for Alexion Pharma and a member of the Canadian management team.
 Alexion is an innovative biotech company that researches and develops treatments for ultra-rare, life threatening diseases.

 Dr. Benjamin Rovinski has 27 years of investment, operational, managerial and research experience in the healthcare sector.
-Beni joined Lumira Capital in 2001, where he is a Managing Director, with an investment focus on mid-to late-stage private and public life sciences companies.
+Beni joined Lumira Ventures in 2001, where he is a Managing Director, with an investment focus on mid-to late-stage private and public life sciences companies.

 Sabina Steinkellner is the Chief Commercial Officer of Sanofi Pasteur Limited, the Canadian vaccine division of Sanofi.
 With more than 14 years’ experience at Sanofi Pasteur, Sabina has contributed to the organization within multiple markets and roles.

 Dr. Nancy Tout is the Head of Research & Development for Syngenta in Canada, where she leads the Research & Development efforts and a talented team of scientists across Canada.
 Nancy doesn’t shy away from the challenges of being in a science-driven business and is often sharing her passion as an Ambassador for science and agricultural literacy through her support and personal involvement in Scientists in School and Agriculture in the Classroom.